dirac-institute/sorcha/docs/cite.rst

 Additional Citation Details
 ----------------------------

-Please also cite the software and ancillary data files that helps power ``sorcha``.
+Please also cite the software and ancillary data files that helps power ``Sorcha``.
 Our :ref:`citation function<citefunc>` described above will give the full details or you can manually find the acknowledgement information for each package:

 * assist https://assist.readthedocs.io/en/latest/
 * astropy https://www.astropy.org/acknowledging.html